Types of Mortgage Lenders in Canada

 Private or Syndicate Lenders

-A private or syndicate mortgage lender is an individual or corporation that lends money privately, setting their terms and conditions for both the approval process and the mortgage itself.
-Private lenders come in different forms and can range from a friend, family member, or a business, to a syndicated lender specializing in private lending.
+A private or syndicate mortgage lender is an individual or corporation that lends money privately, setting the terms and conditions for both the approval process and the mortgage itself.
+Private lenders come in different forms and can range from a friend, family member, or business to a syndicated lender specializing in private lending.
 Private mortgage lenders can set their terms and rates since they are not regulated similarly to other banks and financial institutions.

 A syndicated lender can take many forms, from a mortgage investment corporation to a private pooled mortgage fund, reducing overall liquidity risk by pooling various investors’ money.
 A syndicated mortgage must be completed using the provincial regulator’s process and meet their requirements concerning suitability.